Columbia IUL Fraud and Misrepresentation Lawsuits

 Common ways that firms or advisors can mislead clients into unsuitable IUL products include:

-- Recommending IULs for Older Customers – Sellers may tout IULs as a means of receiving retirement income.
-However, withdrawing money that includes investment returns before an IUL policy matures can trigger unexpected income taxes.
+- Recommending IULs for Older Customers – Sellers may tout IULs as retirement income tools without disclosing risks

 - “Tax-Free Retirement Income” – This marketing slogan tries to equate IULs with traditional retirement investment programs that provide tax-free post-retirement income, like Roth IRAs and pensions.
 However, sellers who pitch IULs as an alternative to conventional retirement products may overlook the risks of IULs, such as policyholders defaulting on loans and letting their policies lapse, risks of financial difficulties for the insurance company, and rising costs of insurance may require unexpected future contributions.